eclipse-langium/langium-website/hugo/content/guides/multiple-languages.md

 hidden terminal SL_COMMENT: /\/\/[^\n\r]*/;
 ```

-Now, split it into three new files (let's call them units):
+Now, split it into three new files (let's call the entry rules units and the files we can name like `multiple-languages-(configuration|definition|implementation).langium`):

 Our definition grammar:
 ```langium